-You can build customer automation workflow by clicking on the Automation option from the left menu bar.
-An automation can be one or a collection of workflows that you can create to automatically target contacts, using a simple drag and drop workflow designer.
+You can build an automation workflow by clicking on the Automation option from the left menu bar.
+Automation can be one or a collection of workflows that you can create to automatically target contacts, using a simple drag and drop workflow designer.

 Triggers define what starts the automation, while actions are the events that take place thereafter.
 Filters and rules can be added in between actions so that you redirect specific user who takes specific actions to a different path.

 To start your automation, you should always begin with a trigger element.
 Click on your preferred trigger from the left panel and drop it onto the grid.
 Double click on the trigger to preview the settings and configure any filters you want to set:

 After finishing setting up the Trigger, you can start adding your sequence of actions.
 Ex: add a confirmation email to be sent out to users who sign up to your specified list.
 You have to click on the Send Email under Actions and drag it to the right of your Trigger.
 Double click on the Action to select the proper automation message or create a new one.

 In the advanced settings, you will have the option to decide what to do in case an action fails to execute within 24 hours of its schedule.